ricmatt/Simple-Linked-List-in-Kotlin/README.md

 # Simple-Linked-List-in-Kotlin
-## Append, push, insert and delete any node as a string.
+## Append, push, insert, remark or delete any node.
 ## Connect two different lists or count the nodes.